 Funds under management include REPP and the newly formed C&I finance platform.
 Camco became a Green Climate Fund Accredited Entity in 2020.

 REPP was developed by the European Investment Bank (EIB) and UN Environment (formerly, the United Nations Environment Programme) to deliver the UN’s Sustainable Energy for All (SEforALL) objectives in sub-Saharan Africa.
 Its operations are based on the core principles of:

 - overcoming barriers and market failures relating to perceived and actual risks in new markets for renewable energy;

 - ensuring high value for money for donors;

 - using donor funds to leverage private sector investment;

 - driving down project development costs by standardising and aligning due diligence procedures among REPP partners; and

 - using existing instruments and lending platforms wherever possible.

-- 150MW of new renewable energy capacity installed;
+- 138MW of new renewable energy capacity installed;

-- 2m people get improved or first-time access to energy.
+- 1.7 million people provided with first-time access to clean energy.